strawberryboar/Meal-Assistant/README.md

 ## Meal & Drink Ingredients

-The ingredient pages simply loads and displays to the user all of the ingredeints that are currently on the database using an API call with AJAX.
+The ingredient pages simply loads and displays to the user all of the ingredients that are currently on the database using an API call with AJAX.
 We would have added a feature where the user can click on an ingredient and it will display all of the meals/drinks with that ingredient.
 But that is what the search pages are for.
-Plus, not all of the ingredeints on the databases are used on the free versions of the Meal and Cocktail DB APIs.
-So some of those ingredeints would return no results.
+Plus, not all of the ingredients on the databases are used on the free versions of the Meal and Cocktail DB APIs.
+So some of those ingredients would return no results.

 ## Random Meal & Drinks